40843245/CSS/terms/terms list.md

 ## Front-End development
 Front-end web development is the development of the GUI (stands for graphical user interface) of a website so users can view and interact with that website.

+## OOCSS
+Object Oriented CSS is a concept that consider css style as an object.

+It has similar feature to OOP.